-Greg Vinson, one of Birmingham-Southern College's most honored athletes, begins his third year as head men's soccer coach in 2018 after 20 seasons as the program's first full-time assistant coach.
+Greg Vinson, one of Birmingham-Southern College's most honored athletes, begins his fourth year as head men's soccer coach in 2019 after 20 seasons as the program's first full-time assistant coach.

-He led the Panthers to a 9-6-1 finish in his first season and a 6-8-2 record in 2017.
-The Panthers have made it to the conference tournament quarterfinals in Vinson’s first two season and 11 Panthers earned All-Southern Athletic Association honors during his tenure.
-In 2017, BSC had four All-SAA selections which included junior goalkeeper Galen Curry and senior defender Tylan Jones on the second team and junior defender Luke Hambleton and sophomore midfielder Ryan Hepp, who were named Honorable Mentions.
+He led the Panthers to a 9-6-1 finish in his first season, a 6-8-2 record in 2017 and a 10-6-2 record in 2018.
+The Panthers have made it to the conference tournament quarterfinals in Vinson’s first three seasons and 15 Panthers have earned All-Southern Athletic Association honors during his tenure.
+In 2018, BSC had four All-SAA selections which was highlighted by All-SAA First Team goalkeeper and Defensive Player of the Year Galen Curry.

 As a three-year team captain and starter at goalkeeper for the Panthers, Vinson set three individual single-season records including most saves (168), most shutouts (13), and lowest goals against average (1.04).
 For his career at BSC, he set records for most saves (420) and most career shutouts (27).
 He was named National Soccer Coaches Association of America (NSCAA) Honorable Mention All-America (1993), NSCAA All-South (1994), and was selected First-Team All-America and named Intercollegiate Soccer Association of America/National Association of Intercollegiate Athletics National Player of the Year (1995).